pol-sb/MDTraj/README.md

 ```

 ## Input parameters. <a name = "parameters"></a>

 **If not specified, all the units are in reduced units**

-The number of unit cells that are simulated is choosed in the **nc** parameters,
+- The `number of unit cells` that are simulated is chosen by the `nc` parameter

-The density have units of (particles / reduced units of distances), take special care in avoid density greater than 0.6 .
+- The `density` has units of (particles / reduced units of distances), take **special care in avoiding densities greater than 0.6**.

-The dimension parameters can't be changed in this version.
+- The `dimension` parameters can't be changed in the current version.

+- Three types of lattice can be generated:
+  - Simple cubic (=1),
+  - Face centered cubic (=2)
+  - Diamond (=3).
-Can be generated three type of lattice: Simple cubic (=1), face cubic centered (=2), diamond (=3).
-Also it will be implemented a read from file subroutine in the next version.
+  - Aditionally, a read from file subroutine will be implemented in the next version.

-Temperature is in kelvin units.
+- `Temperature` is in kelvin units.

-At **tmelt** parameter you can decide some initial steps that initialize the system, represents the time steps of melting the initial structure.
+- With the `tmelt` parameter you can decide some initial steps that will serve as system initialization.
+This represents the number of allocated time steps to melt the initial structure.

-For reproducibility you can decide a seed for the random number generator that are inside of the software.
+- For reproducibility you can decide a `seed for the random number` generator that are inside of the software with the `rng_seed`.
 Remember to be consistent with the seed you use.

+- The `initial velocities` of the particles can be set up to either:
+  - start at 0
+  - start with bimodal distribution.

-The initial velocities of the particles can be setted up to 0 or to a bimodal distribution.
-To choose use the **vel_opt** parameter (= 1, bimodal) (= 0, zero initial velocities).
+  To choose use the `vel_opt` parameter (= 1, bimodal) (= 0, zero initial velocities).

-To control de time step change the **dt** parameter (in ps units) less than 0.01 ps make in the simulation unstable.
-The number of steps that will be computed is selected in the **ntimes** parameter.
+- To control the `time step` change the `dt` parameter (in ps units).
+Setting the dt to less than 0.01 ps will make in the simulation unstable.

+- The number of steps that will be computed is selected in the `ntimes` parameter.

-The output information frequency is controlled by the **everyt** parameter.
-AVOID HIGH RATES OF PRINTIN!!!
+- The output information frequency is controlled by the `everyt` parameter.
+AVOID HIGH RATES OF PRINTIN.
 Printing is a limiting stage in this software.

-The **rc** parameter represents the cut-off of the forces calculation, at higher cut-off better precision but higher times of calculation.
+- The `rc` parameter represents the `cut-off` of the forces calculation, at higher cut-off values better precision but higher times of calculation.

-At last, you must choose the parameters for the force-field ([Lennard-Jones](https://es.wikipedia.org/wiki/Potencial_de_Lennard-Jones) type). **σ** is the distance to the zero potential point in hte potential and **ε** is the depth of the potential well.
+- At last, you must choose the `parameters for the force-field` ([Lennard-Jones](https://es.wikipedia.org/wiki/Potencial_de_Lennard-Jones) type):
+  - `σ` is the distance to the zero potential point in the potential
+  - `ε` is the depth of the potential well.

 ## Output files and plots <a name = "output"></a>